Cloudmersive/Cloudmersive.APIClient.Java/docs/ImageOcrApi.md

 <a name="imageOcrPhotoRecognizeForm"></a>
 # **imageOcrPhotoRecognizeForm**
-> FormRecognitionResult imageOcrPhotoRecognizeForm(imageFile, formTemplateDefinition, language)
+> FormRecognitionResult imageOcrPhotoRecognizeForm(imageFile, formTemplateDefinition, recognitionMode, language)

 Recognize a photo of a form, extract key fields and business information